sfdx-isv/sfdx-workshop/docs/_workbook_1/00-overview.md

 classes: wide
 ---

-**Time Check:** This workbook has a total of Seven Units and and should take approximately 95 minutes to complete.
+**Time Check:** This workbook has a total of Seven Units and and should take approx. 105 minutes (1h 45m) to complete.
 {: .notice--success}

 <!-- Put this wherever you would like your player to appear -->